-With dynamic branching, you can customize the pages in your Digioh boxes based on a user’s previous selection.
+With dynamic branching, you can customize the pages in your Digioh forms and boxes based on a user’s previous selection.

 Digioh allows two types of branching: